nodejs/outreach/community.md

 * Please state in your PR if this meetup abides by Code of Conduct (CoC).
 * Link to CoC for verification.
-* If you do not currently have a CoC, update the meetup with CoC before submitting.
+* If you do not currently have a CoC, update the meetup with CoC before submitting it.
 * Submit your PR in alphabetical order.

 Resource: [NodeJS Meetup](https://nodejs.org/en/get-involved/node-meetups/)

 ## Grab Swag

-If you are looking for the cool nodejs swags for your events or meetups then your search is over.
+If you are looking for the cool nodejs swags for your events or meetups, then your search is over.
 We have lots of great stuff in our [store](https://store.nodejs.org).
 Check them out now!

 ## Learning Node

-Community has curated some free and high quality resources for you to get started with NodeJS.
+The community has curated some free and high-quality resources for you to get started with NodeJS.

 * Read NodeJS [documentation](https://nodejs.org/en/docs/) to get started with the NodeJS with a solid foundation.
 * Visit NodeSchool [Workshoppers](https://nodeschool.io/#workshoppers)